 Glen Scotia continued to have a fairly chequered history - and several changes of ownership.
 Even after being sold to Glen Catrine (owners of Loch Lomond Distillery) in 1994, for some time the equipment was kept "ticking over" with occasional use, run by staff from Springbank.
-The last few years appear to have brought an upturn in its fortunes, and as mentioned elsewhere on this page, 2013 has seen the launch of a range of 5 new expressions of Glen Scotia.
+The last few years have brought an upturn in its fortunes, and following the acquisition of the Loch Lomond Distillers by Exponent, a new range of malts has been released and the distillery opened to the public.

 Malt Madness, Wikipedia, WhiskyMerchants.co.uk scotchwhisky.com

 Click the map's Google logo to go to Google Maps - for Directions, Street View etc.

 Open Cycle Map Bing Map Nearby: Springbank Glengyle

 Glen Scotia Distillery is in the middle of Campbeltown - it's getting to Campbeltown that's the problem - particularly by bike.
 Nearest train stations: Dalmally (DAL) (90 miles), Oban (OBN) (86), Ardrossan Harbour (ADS) (49 miles plus 2 ferries).
 Live Train Times: DAL OBN, ADS (The nearest station is actually Portrush in N Ireland a 90 minute ferry journey and 19 miles away).

-The Scottish Ferry Services: Ferries Plan (2013-2022) recommended an experimental Summer ferry service from Ardrossan to Campbeltown via Brodick (Arran) should commence from May 2013.
-This has now appeared as a late addition to the CalMac Summer timetable, with direct services from Ardrossan to Campbeltown on Thu/Fri/Sun and from Campbeltown to Ardrossan on Fri/Sun and via Brodick on Saturday.
+The Scottish Ferry Services: Ferries Plan (2013-2022) recommended an experimental Summer ferry service from Ardrossan to Campbeltown and this has been implemented in the CalMac Summer timetable, with direct services from Ardrossan to Campbeltown on Thu/Fri/Sun and from Campbeltown to Ardrossan on Fri/Sun and via Brodick on Saturday.
 There is no winter timetable service.

 A number of independent bottlings are also available.